 Asian Formula Renault champion in 2009

-Born in Ashdod, Israel, Alon started his racing career at the age 10.
-At the age 13, a father bought him a go-kart for a bar mitzvah.
-At the age 16, Alon progressed to car racing, participating two seasons in the Hungarian E-2000 Championship.
+Born in Ashdod, Israel, Alon started his racing career at the age of 10.
+At the age of 13, a father bought him a go-kart for a bar mitzvah.
+At the age of 16, Alon progressed to car racing, participating two seasons in the Hungarian E-2000 Championship.